Vietnam.vn - Nền tảng quảng bá Việt Nam

 Custard cakes are causing a fever (Photo: Pham Su)

 Previously, the number of customers was not too much, so customers could buy freely.
 However, currently, because there is not enough quantity of cakes, the supermarket limits each customer to buy a maximum of 2 boxes/time.
-This employee also added that in addition to selling directly at the counter, the supermarket also sells cakes through applications, so the quantity of cakes is difficult to meet the needs of customers.
+This employee also added that in addition to selling directly at the counter, the supermarket also sells cakes through applications, so the number of cakes is difficult to meet the needs of customers.

 Source: Duc Hieu, Ai Linh, Hao Hao

 "I imported the cake from a friend of mine.
-In addition to the two basic flavors of custard, the cake now has many other flavors such as matcha, strawberry...
+Different from the two basic flavors of custard, the cake now has many other flavors such as matcha, strawberry...
 Currently, I sell about 50-100 boxes a day, each box has 3 pieces.
-The price is about 35,000-45,000 VND/box, I make a profit of 5,000-10,000 VND/box", Ms. Mai shared.
+The price is about 35,000-45,000 VND/box, I make a profit of 5,000-10,000 VND per box", Ms. Mai shared.

 Vo Nhu Khanh